 (b) a decree made pursuant to the petition shall be in the form of a decree of dissolution of marriage by reason of presumption of death.”

-I give three recommendations below but please note that my recommendations are not necessarily an endorsement of these lawyers.
-Please do your due diligence before you engage the services of any lawyer, period.
+Please do your due diligence before you engage the services of any lawyer.
 In addition, make sure there is a fit in terms of chemistry with your lawyer, and that your lawyer actually listens and responds to your legal needs.

 1. Tajudeen Oluwaseye Lawal